aldaris/aldaris.github.io/_posts/2018-03-05-subresource-integrity.markdown

 date:   2018-03-05 07:00:00 +0000
 categories: dev security
 ---
-Just past month there was a slightly disturbing story unfolding: Browsealoud, a commonly used accessibility service (also used by several government websites) has been hacked and JavaScript code was injected into their service.
+Just this last month there was a slightly disturbing story unfolding: Browsealoud, a commonly used accessibility service (also used by several government websites) has been hacked and JavaScript code was injected into their service.
 The story itself can be found [here][motherboard], but if you want to read the security researcher's view of the subject, then I would suggest to check out [Scott Helme]'s and [Troy Hunt]'s excellent summaries as well.

 The common takeaway from Scott and Troy appears to be that [Content Security Policy][CSP] (CSP) and [Subresource Integrity] (SRI) would have prevented this hack from happening.
-In the followings I will try to share as much information as I can about SRI and how it can be leveraged via CSP, and describe how these technologies can be used to prevent issues like above.
+In the following I will try to share as much information as I can about SRI and how it can be leveraged via CSP, and describe how these technologies can be used to prevent issues like above.

 ### The basic concept of SRI